 Dr Anthony ‘Skip’ Basiel

-Head of School of Technology and AI
+Head of School of Computing & AI

 Coming from Queen Mary University of London, Anthony have over a decade of London Higher Education management experience in Computing, Business and Blended Learning solutions.
 Additionally, he has international programme development experience in America, Europe and Asia.